a-dubaj/FaceDetection/README.md

 The purpose of this application was to create a simple project based on `React.js` and `face-api.js`.
 This application allow to face recognition and tag people on photos.

 ### Use Case
-- User can upload image file
+- User can upload an image file
-- User can tag people on image files
+- User can tag people in image files
 - User can tag faces on image files

 ### Tech stack